wcshds/gpui-vue/docs/architecture.md

-# Architecture decision: a Vue-inspired compile-time frontend for GPUI
+# Architecture

-## Decision
+## Overview

-Use PocketJS and Vue Vapor as compiler-design references, but implement the default path as a Rust proc-macro frontend that emits ordinary GPUI element builders.
-Do not embed PocketJS's engine or a JavaScript runtime in the GPUI render path.
+`gpui-vue` takes compiler-design cues from PocketJS and Vue Vapor.
+Its default path is a Rust proc-macro frontend that emits ordinary GPUI element builders.
+The render path does not embed PocketJS's engine or a JavaScript runtime.

 ```text
 view! / component! + enumerable classes